nawab312/AWS/AWS_ELB/Notes.md

 AWS Elastic Load Balancer (ELB) is a fully managed service that automatically distributes incoming application traffic across multiple targets—such as EC2 instances, containers, and IP addresses—in one or more Availability Zones.

+*Minimum Number of Availability Zones (AZs) Required For An AWS Application Load Balancer (ALB) is 2*

 ### ELB Types and Their Use Cases ###
 - **Classic Load Balancer (CLB):** The original load balancer, suitable for simple load balancing of traffic across EC2 instances.
 It supports both HTTP/HTTPS and TCP protocols but lacks many advanced features.